gbouras13/dnaapler/docs/output.md

 | contig_2       | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented | Contig_already_reoriented |
 | contig_3     | 466148                    | reverse                   | sp\|Q6GD89\|DNAA_STAAS    | 453                       | 453                       | 100                       | 453                       | 100                       |

+### all

+If you run `dnaapler all`, the output will be different again.
+There will still be log files and a `{prefix}_blast_output.txt` file.

+* There will be 1 output `.fasta` file.
+One will be `{prefix}_all_reoriented.fasta` containing all the contigs.

+* In this FASTA file, all  contigs that were reoriented will be indicated in the contig FASTA header with `rotated=True`.

+* There will be a `{prefix}_all_reorientation_summary.tsv` summary file containing the reorientation information for each contig.

+This summary file will be the same as for `bulk`, but with an extra column `Gene_Reoriented` that denotes which gene was detected in each contig (dnaA, repA or terL).